 Order of Non-Disclosure | Texas Government Code– Follow this link to read a subchapter of the Government Code that explains who is eligible for an order of non-disclosure and the procedures that must be followed.
 The subchapter can be read on the Texas Constitution and Statutes website.

 Houston, TX Seal / Expungement Lawyer

-The Gonzalez Law Group, PLLC has over 70 years of collective experience representing clients in Harris County communities including Houston, Pearland, Friendswood, Webster, and many others.
-Schedule a time to speak with The Gonzalez Law Group, PLLC.
+The Gonzalez Law Group has over 70 years of collective experience representing clients in Harris County communities including Houston, Pearland, Friendswood, Webster, and many others.
+Schedule a time to speak with us today.
 Call (832) 530-4070 or submit your information in the online contact form.